SinTan1729/tmux_copy_last_command_output/README.md

-# Tmux Capture Last Command Output
+# Tmux Copy Last Command Output

-Capture the output of the last terminal command and open it an editor in a separate tmux window.
+Capture the output of the last terminal command and copy it to clipboard.

 ## Installation

 ### Using [TPM](https://github.com/tmux-plugins/tpm):

-    set -g @plugin 'artemave/tmux_capture_last_command_output'
+    set -g @plugin 'SinTan1729/tmux_copy_last_command_output'

 Hit <kbd>prefix</kbd> + <kbd>I</kbd> to fetch and source the plugin.